jpaulm/fbp-etl/README.md

 This is really a kit for building Extract-Transform-Load applications.
 We will be showing how a simple network can be developed and expanded using custom- and pre-coded components, to allow endless combinations of databases, files, and network communication, to quickly develop ETL-type applications.

-From the point of view of Flow-Based Programming (FBP) there is nothing special about ETL:  in this project we will be demonstrating many of the capabilities of FBP in the context of extracting, transforming and loading, using a mixture of precoded and custom components.
+From the point of view of Flow-Based Programming (FBP) there is nothing special about ETL:  in this project we will be demonstrating a number of the capabilities of FBP in the context of the Extract, Transform and Load type of application, using a mixture of precoded and custom components.

 The various phases will be designated `Stepxx`, but the numbers will not necessarily be consecutive.